A Smarter Way to

 Even with the most accurate information, where is the framework, the system, for fitting all the pieces together and filling in the gaps—in a way that makes sense for you?
-Not some generic idea of a person with ADHD or an ADHD-challenged couple.
+Not some generic idea of an ADHD-challenged person or couple.

 It’s right here.
 A systematic approach.
 Based on the evidence of what works.

 from Other Options?

 … you deserve straightforward, respectful, and engaging explanations about: